DanieLevy/eyetask/Workplan.md

 - **Project Sharing**: Project-level links for team coordination

 ### PWA Integration & App Opening
-- **PWA Detection**: Automatic detection if EyeTask PWA is installed
+- **PWA Detection**: Automatic detection if Drivers Hub PWA is installed
 - **Smart Redirecting**:
   - If PWA installed → Automatically open in app
   - If PWA not installed → Show "Open in App" banner/prompt